Weather-Vortex/weather-vortex-server/README.md

 ### Run

-In your local environment, you can run with `npm start` command.
+In your local environment, you can run with `npm run start:local` command.
 You need a local mongodb installation to use Users feature at the moment.
 You can use a mongodb container too.

-> In the future, we'll create a repository with a docker-compose file to generate a local environment with server, database and client containers ready to execute.

 To run your container, use the following command: